-2. Family Emergency
+3. Family Emergency LOA

-Examples include but are not limited to death of a family member; severely ill or hospitalized family member; or other events determined applicable.
+Examples include but are not limited to death of a family member; severely ill or hospitalized family member; or other events determined applicable by GV Hawaii.
 Special exceptions can be made for non-family members depending on the type of relationship with the student.
+Documentation (e.g. medical documentation or obituary) of the family emergency is recommended to submit when making the LOA request in advance of the beginning date of the LOA unless unforeseen circumstances prevent the student from doing so.
+GV Hawaii will not charge any additional fees as a result of the family emergency LOA.